-14th Annual Information Literacy Summit
+17th Annual Information Literacy Summit

 The Summit is a regional conference which will be held at the Moraine Valley Community College campus.
 If you wish to propose more than one breakout session, please fill out a form for each topic.
-Breakout sessions and panels will be 45 minutes long and should include audience interaction or discussion.
+Breakout sessions and panels will be 50 minutes long and should include audience interaction or discussion.
 Panel discussions should have a three person maximum.
 Hands-on lessons and demonstrations (and/or practical takeaways) are encouraged.
 Sessions typically have 20-40 participants.

-Deadline to submit proposals: Friday, January 16, 2015
+EXTENDED: Deadline to submit proposals is now Friday, January 19, 2018

 Some possible topics for sessions include:

 - Student Centered Teaching and Learning

 - Critical Information Literacy

 - Communities of Practice

 - Applications of the Framework for Information Literacy